vpavlenko/study-music/parts/research.md

 - Research by Dmitri Tymoczko:
   - [Books and articles](https://dmitri.mycpanel.princeton.edu/publications.html)
   - [Local Harmonic Grammar in Western Classical Music](https://dmitri.mycpanel.princeton.edu/mozart.pdf) - the harmonic syntax of Western classical music can be captured by a simple maplike grammar without recursive generative rules
-  - [When in Rome corpus](https://github.com/MarkGotham/When-in-Rome) which has links to other corpora

 - https://bibbase.org/show?bib=https%3A%2F%2Fhmb.sampaio.me%2Fbibliografia.bib.txt
 - http://www.dezrann.net/